radsystems-app/Radsystems-Studio-Docs/pages/page-design.md

 * **Text**: You can specify the title that appears in the page view.
 * **Subtittle**: You can set the subtitle that appears in the page view.
 * **Tag**: There are six types of titles in bootstrap.
 Here you can select one of them.
-* **HeaderClass**: You can set the text style, color, margins and padding for the title component in a practical interface with the CSS Class Builder.
+* **Header Class**: You can set the text style, color, margins and padding for the title component in a practical interface with the CSS Class Builder.
 ![css-class-builder-window.png](/pages/css-class-builder-window.png)
+* **Subtitle Class**: You can set the text style, color, margins and padding for the subtitle.